OptimisticTrousers/portfolio/README.md

 ## Purpose

 Creating a portfolio to showcase my projects, as well as a place for contact information and a blog.
+Blog fetches data from an Express server with API endpoints for the blog posts

 Beyond that, other learning outcomes were: